Swarthmore Fraternities Disband Over Leaked Documents That Detailed Misogyny

 The only two fraternities at Swarthmore College have unanimously agreed to disband and give up their houses, ending a four-day sit-in and weeks of protest by outraged students after the publication of documents chronicling years of misogynist, racist and homophobic remarks, as well as jokes alluding to sexual assault by members.

-The decisions to dissolve Phi Psi and Delta Upsilon were announced on Facebook Tuesday night, after what both said were weeks of deliberation.
+The decisions to dissolve Phi Kappa Psi, better known as Phi Psi, and Delta Upsilon were announced on Facebook on Tuesday night, after what both said were weeks of deliberation.

-The controversy began last month, after campus publications — Voices and The Phoenix — published anonymously leaked internal documents from Phi Psi, dating from 2010 to 2016.
+The controversy began last month, after campus publications Voices and The Phoenix released anonymously leaked internal documents from Phi Psi, dating from 2010 to 2016.

-The trove of files included "minutes," detailing graphic sexual encounters with female students, lists of fraternity hazing challenges and intimate videos and photographs of women, which appear to have been taken without their consent.
+The trove of files included minutes, detailing graphic sexual encounters with female students, lists of fraternity hazing challenges, and intimate videos and photographs of women that appear to have been taken without their consent.
 (In most instances, the papers report, the women have their backs to the camera.)
 One entry refers to an alleged "rape tunnel" and a "rape attic" in one of the fraternity headquarters.

-Current members of both fraternities have noted the actions described in the stories predate their association with the groups.
+Current members of both fraternities have noted that the actions described in the stories predate their association with the groups.

 "The current members were in high school and middle school at the time of the writing of these documents," Phi Psi's statement reads.
 "We were appalled and disgusted by the content of these minutes, which led us to question our affiliation with an organization whose former members could write such heinous statements.
-We cannot in good conscience be members of an organization with such a painful history.
+We cannot in good conscience be members of an organization with such a painful history."

 "Unfortunately, the wounds are too deep to repair, and the best course of action for all those involved is to disband the fraternity completely and give up the fraternity house," the statement said.